trinker/sentimentr/README.md

 dictionary does well at discriminating (like Stanford's coreNLP) but does not perform well.
 We can deduce to things from this observation:

-1. Larger dctionaries discriminate better (Sentiword [n = 20,104] vs Hu & Lu [n = 6,781])
+1. Larger dctionaries discriminate better (Sentiword [n = 20,104] vs. Hu & Lu [n = 6,781])
 2. The Sentiword dictionary may have words with reversed polarities